 The 150th anniversary of the Civil War in Missouri has inspired lectures, history symposia, reenactments, books and literary articles – and at least one symphonic composition.
 Barbara Harbach, Ph.D., professor of music at the University of Missouri, St. Louis, has an extensive and impressive list of musical accomplishments that include symphonies, string symphonies, opera, musicals, chamber ensembles, organ, harpsichord, musicals, choral anthems, film scores and modern ballets.

 Harbach's composition – "A State Divided – Missouri Symphony for Orchestra" – was inspired by the 150th anniversary of the Civil War.
-The 2nd Movement of this composition is entitled “Skirmish of Island Mound.”
+The second movement of this composition is entitled “Skirmish of Island Mound.”

 Narrator Louis Gerteis shares Capt.
 Richard Ward’s report of a detachment that was sent into the fight as reinforcements with his description of a courageous performance of former enslaved black men of the First Kanas Colored Volunteer Infantry, who become the first to fight in the American Civil War.